HEALTH AND SAFETY ADVICE

 We have made some changes to keep you safe and to follow government guidelines, here’s a few things to know:

-The indoor playbarn is closed until further notice (no soft play but the pedal tractors are now outside)
+The indoor playbarn is closed until further notice

 The animal barns are using a one way system

 There are no guinea pig or chick handling sessions for the time being (due to the social distancing rules)

 The café menu has been downsized and is takeaway only for the time being (toasties, sandwiches, jacket potato, adults and kids lunchbag, salad box, burgers and a selection of cakes as well as hot and cold drinks)

 Please be aware that some facilities are cash only (the kiosk and ice cream counter which has had to be moved from the gift shop to the kiosk)

 Please remember we are all in this together so please respect our staff.